arvindrajaraman/arvindrajaraman.github.io/README.md

 The website features:
 - Clean, newspaper-style typography using Crimson Text serif font
-- Minimal, modern design inspired by ekzhang.com and elarabawy.com
 - Responsive layout that works on all devices
 - React components for maintainability and reusability